jakoblind/bitcoinrpc/README.md

 Scala library for doing JSON RPC commands to the official Bitcoin-QT application as described here https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_Calls_list .
 Using dispatch for HTTP communication and argonaut for JSON parsing.

+If you find this useful, consider a donation: Bitcoinaddress 1Az3tfNeagTUS24Lb2KAAQz5cHSYaVr7a3

 Example on how to use it:
 ```bash
 $ sbt console